Coconut Oil - Mouth Wash for Your PlaqueJuly 07, 2014

 Coconut Oil – Mouth Wash Extraordinaire

 Essentially, coconut oil is made of molecules mostly 10-12 carbons long.
-Most animal saturated fat (like beef tallow) is 18 carbons long.
-Your body knows just what to do with 18 carbon long molecules.
+Most animal saturated fat (like beef tallow) is 16-18 carbons long.
+Your body knows just what to do with 16 carbon long molecules.
 But 10 carbons don’t fit in the normal order of things with the net result that coconut oil seems to be mostly broken down to ketones.
 Ketones give the message that it’s ok for fat cells to open up, and ketones appear to be readily used by central nervous system cells.
 That makes ketones valuable partners in weight loss, seizures, heart disease, lipid reduction, cancer care – anywhere you want to switch off of the glucose economy and onto the ketone economy.

 But that is not what this column is about.
 This column is about coconut oil mouth wash.
 Mouth wash?
 “Oil pulling”.
 Just ask Gwyneth Paltrow – (the “World’s Most Beautiful Woman) I’ve had 5 or 6 people independently telling me they have whiter and cleaner mouth with less tender gums when they swish coconut oil in their mouths daily.
 How does it work?
 Gweneth Paltrow aside, good studies are few and far between.

 Here is how you do it.
 Take a tablespoon of coconut oil.
 If it’s warmer than 76 degrees, it will be liquid.
 Less and it will be solid.
-In you mouth is will melt.
+In your mouth it will melt.
 Swish it around for 20 minutes.
 You do seem to have some saliva production and it’s not the easiest thing in the world to do the first time.
 You can spit it out but you might be cautious about your drain as it will cool down in your drain and may help plug it up.

 WWW.
 What will work for me?
 I’m doing it.
 The first day was a bit dicey but I’m now into it.
 I swear my gums feels better.
 I’m going to stick with it for a couple of months before I get my teeth checked by my dentist.
 We will have to see!

 - Gwyneth Paltrow has the most beautiful teeth on the planet.
 T or F Answer: True, of course.
-Just cover over her face and compare her teeth to yours or anyone elses.
+Just cover over her face and compare her teeth to yours or anyone else's.